scottwis/scottwis.visualstudio/README.txt

     This is bound to the resharper "find usages" command.
 It finds references to the symbol under the cursor.
 You can navigate between the results by hitting Alt+N, S and then using Alt+Left and Alt+Right.

+    14. Ctrl+P

+    This is bound to the resharper "show parameter info" command.
+It allows you to view intellisence parameter info for the current argument you are specifying at a method call site.

+    14. Ctrl+T, Ctrl+R, Ctrl+E

+    Thise are bound to "view task list", "view book marks", and "view error list" commands.